agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-04-rosetta-stones-and-mazes-advanced-design.md

 Let's briefly discuss some directions you could take this program if you really wanted to advance your skills.

 - Use a graphics library to create a window for your maze rather than using the built-in terminal.
-I think I will be trying this for the [Zig](https://ziglang.org/) programming.
+I think I will be trying this for the [Zig](https://ziglang.org/) programming language.
 This will also require incorporation of a 3rd party library.
 - Bring the maze into three dimensions.
 You might try a graphics framework in your language, but a [terminal is capable of 3D rendering](https://github.com/leonmavr/retrocube), believe it or not.
 - Make the maze an interactive game or race between players over a network.
 Start up to four players in the four corners of the maze and have them race to the center.
 This will hit on networking, a language feature that this program did not hit, unfortunately.